Fastest journey2hr 56m

 It is easy to take the train from London to Antwerp.
 The journey requires just one change of train at Brussels Midi.
 There are between six and ten departures from London each day, the exact number varying by day of the week.
 The journey starts with a high-speed run on Eurostar from London to Brussels.
 In Brussels, you change onto an Intercity train for the short onward journey to Antwerp.

-Tickets for your journey from London to Antwerp via Brussels normally go on sale three months prior to travel.
+Tickets for your journey from London to Antwerp via Brussels normally go on sale six months prior to travel (although that forward booking horizon may be rather less for journeys in the period after the annual European timetable changes in early of mid December each year).
 This route carries a lot of business traffic, so it pays to book well in advance if you are keen to get a bargain fare.
 But even closer to your travel date, it’s often still possible to get a reasonably priced ticket if you are prepared to travel on one of the more lightly loaded off-peak services.

 London to Brussels